-No audience is the same which is why Jason designs his speaking and training approach thinking about the customer first.
+Jason Levin designs his keynotes and trainings thinking about the customer first.

-He has delivered keynotes, workshops and seminars centered on career advancement and business development topics to Fortune 500 corporations, Amlaw 100 law firms, federal and state government agencies, employers, national conferences and professional associations including:
+He has delivered keynotes, TED style talks, workshops and seminars on career advancement and business development topics to Fortune 500 corporations, Amlaw 100 law firms, federal and state government agencies, employers, national conferences and professional associations including:

 - Divina Gamble, Partner, Korn Ferry